matohin/hermes-project/readme.md

 - Python / pipenv / pytest
 - MSAL

-Just for fun/learning purposes, but real/working solution.
+Just for fun and learning purposes, but real, working solution.

 ## How to deploy